department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/post-mortem/ismobilejs-dependabot.md

 ## Resolution
 - VSP has already reverted the dependecy number with https://github.com/department-of-veterans-affairs/vets-website/pull/13334
-- There another PR that will remove the dependency https://github.com/department-of-veterans-affairs/vets-website/pull/13319
+- There another PR that will remove the dependency https://github.com/department-of-veterans-affairs/vets-website/pull/13319 and use another approach to detect mobile layouts

 ## Documentation links